Scleroderma awarenessScleroderma at the Royal Free

 Scleroderma is a rare autoimmune disease treated at the Royal Free London.

 Scleroderma at the Royal Free

-Scleroderma, also called systemic sclerosis, is a severe and potentially life-threatening rheumatic disease that is rare, affecting 1 in 10000 people.
-There is no cure for scleroderma but treatments of complications in the lung and kidney are improving and progress is being made in understanding the disease.
+Scleroderma, also called systemic sclerosis, is a severe and potentially life-threatening rheumatic disease that affects 1 in 10,000 people.
+There is no cure but treatments of complications in the lung and kidney are improving and progress is being made in understanding the disease.
 It causes scarring and damage to the blood vessels and internal organs such as the lung, heart and kidney.
-It also leads the hardening or thickening of skin, hence the name scleroderma (“hard skin”).
+It also leads the hardening or thickening of skin, hence the name scleroderma, which means hard skin.

-Support research and wear your #SclerodermaFreeWorld T-shirt to support her and others living with Scleroderm
+Support research and wear your #SclerodermaFreeWorld T-shirt to support her and others living with scleroderma.